-After giving effect to the pro forma adjustments set forth above and the issuance of 1,415,095 shares that are part of the Units in this offering at an assumed initial public offering price of \$5.30 per Unit (the midpoint of the price range set forth on the front cover page of this prospectus) for net proceeds of approximately \$6,336,726, our pro forma as adjusted net tangible book value as of March 31, 2023 would have been \$9,422,585 or approximately \$1.69 per share of our common stock.
+After giving effect to the pro forma adjustments set forth above and the issuance of 1,415,095 shares that are part of the Units in this offering at an initial public offering price of \$5.30 per Unit for net proceeds of approximately \$6,336,726, our pro forma as adjusted net tangible book value as of March 31, 2023 would have been \$9,422,585 or approximately \$1.69 per share of our common stock.
 This represents an immediate increase in pro forma net tangible book value per share of \$0.95 to the existing stockholders and an immediate dilution in pro forma net tangible book value per share of \$3.61.
 The following table illustrates this per share dilution to new investors: